FFY00/ffy00.github.io/content/blog/02-python-debian-and-the-install-locations.rst

 As some of you may know, the Python shipped by Debian is not exactly the same Python as the Python core developers intended.
 Debian makes several intrusive changes the Python distribution they ship.
-The last effort in documenting this that I am aware of was `this gist`_ by Christian Heimes (tiran).
+You can check the `Debian policy on Python packaging`_ for details.

 Distributors modifying software is not unheard of, in fact, it is fairly common.
 It is sometimes required to get software to work properly on the target system.
 However, generally, these modifications are kept fairly minimal.
-That is not the case of the Debian Python, which has significant behavior discrepancies from normal Python installations and ends up resulting in issues and lots of frustration per part of the users and developers that have to deal with it.
+That is not the case of the Debian Python, which has significant behavior discrepancies from normal Python installations, and ends up resulting in issues and lots of frustration per part of the users and developers that have to deal with it.
+The last effort in documenting this negative impact that I am aware of is `this gist`_ by Christian Heimes (tiran).

 Patched behavior and motivation